markwolfeman/ist653/assignments/homework2.markdown

 ---

 <h1> Homework 2</h1>

-video
 You've been given a collection of digitized images, but before they go into the repository, you must complete additional actions as part of you digital workflow.
-You will be using ReNamer, TSR Watermark Software or iWatermark, and ExifTool to update and manage a small collection of images.
+You will be using ReNamer, PhotoScape, and ExifTool to update and manage a small collection of images.
 These images were scanned by different people for different purposes.
 The file names are not normalized.
-[Get your assigned photos and college here.](http://www.greengrove.markdwolfe.com/ist653/)
+[Get your assigned photos and college here.](https://markwolfeman.github.io/ist653/assignments/college_photo_list.html)

 # Part 1 (5 points) Getting Your File Names Ready